-Throughout the Independent Living area of the Village are three resident amenities buildings, containing large meeting rooms, kiosks conducted by the Residents for their own purposes, recreational facilities, medical surgeries, reading and lounge areas.
+Throughout the Independent Living area of the Village are five resident community buildings, containing large meeting rooms, kiosks conducted by the Residents for their own purposes, recreational facilities, medical rooms, reading and lounge areas.

-Recreational facilities include bowling green, croquet lawn, greenhouse, hobby workshop for the handyman, and areas set aside for individual vegetable gardens for the use of Residents.
-This is in addition to the libraries, snooker and table tennis tables, and musical facilities provided in the amenities areas.
-Other activities include craftwork, cards, chess, painting, and choir.
-As far as possible the use of these facilities is entirely in the hands of Residents via the various clubs and Resident committees.
+Recreational facilities include Bowling Green, croquet lawn, greenhouse, hobby workshop for the handyman, and areas set aside for individual vegetable gardens for the use of Residents.
+This is in addition to the libraries, snooker and table tennis tables, and musical facilities provided in the community areas.
+Other activities include craftwork, cards, chess, pottery and painting.
+As far as possible the use of these facilities is entirely in the hands of Residents via the various clubs and Residents’ committees.

 No. The Village refurbishes units as they are sold and resold, the Village does not replace carpets, drapes and interior painting in occupied units.